Pork Meatloaf Parm

 • Adjust rack to top position and preheat oven to 425 degrees.
 Bring a large pot of salted water to a boil. • In a small bowl, combine panko, mozzarella, and a large drizzle of olive oil; season with salt and pepper.

-• Spoon a thin layer of marinara sauce (you’ll use the rest later) onto tops of meatloaves; mound with remaining panko mixture and press gently to adhere. • Bake meatloaves on top rack until pork is cooked through and crust is browned and crispy, 22-28 minutes.
+• Evenly spread tops of meatloaves with 1 TBSP marinara each (you’ll use the rest later).
+Mound with remaining panko mixture, pressing gently to adhere. • Bake meatloaves on top rack until pork is cooked through and crust is browned and crispy, 22-28 minutes.

 • Once water is boiling, add spaghetti to pot.
-Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve ¼ cup pasta cooking water (1/3 cup for 4 servings), then drain.
-(Keep empty pot handy for step 5.)
+Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve ¾ cup pasta cooking water (1½ cups for 4 servings), then drain.

 • Heat pot used for pasta over medium-high heat.
-Add remaining marinara sauce, remaining Tuscan Heat Spice, 1 tsp sugar, and reserved pasta cooking water.
+Add reserved pasta cooking water, tomato paste, stock concentrates, remaining marinara, remaining Tuscan Heat Spice, 2 tsp olive oil, ½ tsp salt, and 1½ tsp sugar (4 tsp olive oil, 1 tsp salt, and 3 tsp sugar for 4 servings).
 Bring to a boil, then reduce to a simmer.
 Cook until slightly thickened, 3-5 minutes.

 • Stir drained spaghetti, half the Parmesan, and 1 TBSP butter (2 TBSP for 4 servings) into pot with sauce.
 Season generously with salt and pepper. • Divide pasta between plates and top with meatloaves.
 (TIP: If you prefer, serve meatloaves on the side instead.)
 Sprinkle with remaining Parmesan and serve.